a-givertzman/fr-service/readme.md

 ##### PointConfig.filters

-Sequence of the prefilters - executed during parsing data points from the protocol line
+Sequence of the prefilters - executed during parsing data points from the protocol line Allows to avoid unnecessary transmissions of the same value

 - threshold - float insensitivity parameter to the absolute changes of the value,
     1).